MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-11-19-tlol-part-6-dataset-generation.markdown

-The LViewLoL project relies on traversing the tree of game objects which are in the `League of Legends.exe` game memory in real-time, and copying information from those game objects using the `ReadProcessMemory` system call.
+The LViewLoL project relies on traversing the tree of game objects which are in the `League of Legends.exe` game memory in real-time, and copying information from those game objects using the `ReadProcessMemory()` system call.
 This system call allows processes to read the memory of other processes without permission elevation.
 This system call is used by many scripting engines as it provides a convenient way to read the memory of other processes with relatively minimal overhead.
-The LViewLoL project also provides an interface for Python scripts to access these observations and interact with the game.
+The LViewLoL project also provides an interface for Python scripts, using the [C++ boost library](https://www.boost.org/), to access these observations and interact with the game.

 I initially used the Python interface to gather observations from replays as they were being run but found that the overhead of the Python interface was reducing the efficiency